-The Seventh Grade Language Arts Curriculum follows the New Jersey Student Learning Standards.
+The Seventh Grade Honors Language Arts Curriculum follows the New Jersey Student Learning Standards.
 Students will deeply read and analyze a wide array of narratives, poetry, and nonfiction text as well as dramas throughout the course.
-During the school year, students will engage in a variety of different writing activities, including, but not limited to, essays, argumentative pieces, prose constructed responses, narratives, poems, and informational pieces.
+Much of this reading will be done independently, in order to create more class time for discussions (ex.
+Socratic Seminar) and debate.
+During the school year, students will engage in a variety of different writing activities, including, but not limited to, essays, argumentative pieces, prose constructed responses, narratives, poems, and short informational pieces.
+As with their reading, students will be completing a portion of their writing independently due to individualized, lengthier pieces.
 Seventh graders will develop their skills in grammar, vocabulary, and research while integrating art and technology in their classrooms.
 Students will demonstrate their growth through written work and oral/media presentations in both formal and informal settings.